 However, this doesn’t make a loyalty program feasible for every business in every industry.
-Here at Stamp Me Loyalty Solutions, we’ve found that asking yourself the following three questions will give you a much clearer idea of whether a loyalty program would work for your business.
+Here at Stamp Me Loyalty Solutions, we’ve found that asking yourself the following three questions will give you a much clearer idea of whether a loyalty program would work for your business in 2022.

 1. Do Your Products and/or Services Have Repeat Purchasability?

 Some businesses rely heavily on repeat customers buying the same product or service over and over again.
 Some businesses don’t operate that way at all.
 For example, cafes, car washes and hair salons would be in the top tier of repeat purchasability (whether the business has a loyalty program in place or not).

 These kinds of businesses see a lot of the same faces on a day-to-day, week-to-week or month-to-month basis.
 People who enjoy drinking coffee or tea socially tend to do so regularly, the same way that people will get their haircut or their nails done routinely.

 Once someone finds a local coffee shop, bar, restaurant, hairstylist, nail salon etc. that they like, it becomes their go-to destination.
 Thus their “customer lifetime value” cycle begins.

 At the other end of the scale, you’ve got businesses like car dealerships and shops that exclusively sell large wide-screen TV’s or pianos… generally, you wouldn’t expect a high rate of repeat business in stores like these!

 So, where does your business stand on the “repeat purchasability” scale?
 There is certainly potential for an effective and highly-functioning loyalty program in the first and second tiers.